We're men in tights,

 Really, it was only a matter of time before Mel Brooks turned his sights on the venerable legend of Robin Hood and completely shredded it (again - see When Things Were Rotten).
-This anachronistic, irreverent romp through one of the best-known tales of the Western world runs roughshod over classic and modern adaptations alike, aiming most of its quips at Kevin Costner's Prince of Thieves version but getting in a good many jabs at the classic Errol FlynnThe Adventures of Robin Hood as well.And unlike some other Robin Hoods, this one has an English accent!
-(Instead of an Australian, New Zealand, or American one, that is.
-It Will Never Catch On.)
+This 1993 anachronistic, irreverent romp through one of the best-known tales of the Western world runs roughshod over classic and modern adaptations alike, aiming most of its quips at Kevin Costner's Prince of Thieves version but also getting in a good many jabs at the classic Errol Flynn The Adventures of Robin Hood, and parodying the archery tournament from the Disney version as well... and unlike some other Robin Hoods, this one has an English accent! (instead of an Australian, Scottish, New Zealand, or American one, that is.)

 This movie contains examples of:

 - Abhorrent Admirer: Latrine.
 Even her cardboard picture of Rottingham ends up cringing when she says she's attracted to him.
 To the point when Rottingham agrees to marry her in exchange for saving him from death, he changes his mind.

 - Aborted Arc: When Prince John first visits Latrine for a way to deal with Robin, she suggests a potion that will prevent Robin from performing even the simplest tasks.
 However, because she only promised to help if John could "Put in a good word for me with the Sheriff of Rottingham"—which he never successfully did—the matter is dropped.

 - Accidental Aiming Skills: Achoo manages to shoot the rope that Robin would have been hung from the gallows with, saving him.
 But Achoo quickly admits "to tell you the truth, I was aiming for the hangman!"